 We encourage collaboration between groups and, of course, lab partners are supposed to help each other as much as possible during the lab session.
 While we expect students to work together and help each other, students will receive individual grades based on their performance on the pre-experiment quizzes, lab experiment, and lab notebooks.
 The experiment report will be completed and graded as a group activity.
+The mastery assessment will be completed by one student representing the group.
 The lowest score will be dropped for each starred assessment.